Work Injury Lawyers – Accidents & Wrongful Death Lawsuits

 Workers compensation covers many of these claims, but workers comp is an adversarial process, where the difference between a lawyer shuffling paper and a zealous advocate can mean hundreds of thousands of dollars.
 Workers comp, too, only applies to the employer, and doesn’t absolve other companies in the area, like subcontractors and heavy machinery and crane manufacturers, from their duties to keep workers safe.
 Our workplace injury lawyers thoroughly investigate every case to review, for example, any history of accidents, the presence of OSHA violations, and whether appropriate safety procedures were created and followed to ensure every party responsible for our client’s injuries is held fully responsible either under workers compensation laws or under tort law claims like negligence, recklessness, and punitive damages.

-For a free, confidential consultation with the work injury lawyers at The Beasley Firm, use the contact form to the right or call my office at (215) 931-2634.
 Our law firm is based in Philadelphia, and we represent workplace injury clients across Pennsylvania, with most of our work in Philadelphia, Montgomery, Bucks, Delaware, Chester, and Lancaster counties.
 In New Jersey, we work primarily in Camden, Burlington, Glouchester, Salem, Mercer, Ocean, and Atlantic Counties.
 In Delaware, most of our clients are from or were injured in New Castle and Kent counties.